 One of those days at the end of the 1990s I was talking to friend Inger on the telephone to congratulate her on her staging of the opera “The Rakes’ Progress” by Stravinsky at Malmö Opera, and she just asked in passing, “So what are you up to these days?”
 I told her I was fascinated by a project I was working on about the fate of the Jews during World War II.

-That was the end of my fascinating project.
+However, Inger’s words killed my enthusiasm, and that was the end of my fascinating project.
 It died right then and there.
 This took place just a few years after the fiftieth anniversary of the end of World War II, and so my friend may well have been right.
-However, it was not just the betrayal by Barak and his return to Tel Aviv post haste when a positive outcome was on the horizon that made my heart shrink and get me to lose my entire enthusiasm for my project.
+However, it was not just the betrayal by Barak and his return to Tel Aviv post haste when a positive outcome was on the horizon that made my heart shrink and get me to lose my enthusiasm for my project.

 As an after comment I should say that my phone call to Inger was badly prepared since it seems that her production of this opera was not at all a success and has left no traces on the Internet.
 So it was actually my goof.